gofore/angular-advanced-training/unidirectional-data-flow/README.md

 ---
 # Exercise
-Test your reducer for setting the array.
+Test your reducer for setting the array when there is `News` action dispatched.

 ---
 # What Should Be Part of Store: SHARI